beetroot-project/beetroot/manual.md

 #### `INSTALL_PATH`

 Optional.
 Path where the project will be installed during build.
 If there are two or more incompatible with each other variants of this target required, this path will be suffixed by the hash of the build options passed to the `ExternalProject_Add`.
 If relative it will be based on `${SUPERBUILD_ROOT}`

+#### `EXPORTED_TARGETS_PATH`

+Optional.
+Relative path to the INSTALL_PATH (either automatic or manual) where the exported targets will be searched for.
+This is the directory where CMake expects to find <Name>Config.cmake file.
+By default the Beetroot will look in the directories `cmake` and the root of the installation folder.

 #### `WHAT_COMPONENTS_NAME_DEPENDS_ON`